 We are an independent oil and natural gas company focused on the acquisition, development, optimization and exploitation of conventional oil, natural gas, and natural gas liquid reserves in North America.
 Our management team has significant industry experience acquiring and exploiting conventional oil and natural gas properties in multiple resource plays and basins.
 As a result of such experience, our operations focus primarily on enhancing the development and operation of producing properties through our concentration on efficiency and optimizing exploitation of current wells.
-Our current acreage positions are concentrated in the Permian Basin of West Texas and New Mexico and the San Juan Basin of New Mexico and Colorado, each of which we believe is characterized by low geologic risk, low decline rates and high recoveries relative to drilling and completion costs.
+Our current acreage positions are concentrated in the Permian Basin of West Texas and New Mexico, the San Juan Basin of New Mexico and Colorado and the Williston Basin of Montana and North Dakota, each of which we believe is characterized by low geologic risk, low decline rates and high recoveries relative to drilling and completion costs.

-For additional information, please read our Annual Report on Form10-K for the year ended December 31, 2023, which is incorporated by reference herein.
+For additional information, please read our Annual Report on Form10-K for the year ended December 31, 2023, and our other filings with the SEC incorporated by reference herein.